EdgeConnect for Kubernetes Connector

-This guide provides detailed steps for provisioning EdgeConnect for Kubernetes Automation.
-After executing the steps, you have deployed permissions in your Kubernetes cluster.
-This is done in preparation for EdgeConnect so it can, once deployed, route the API requests executed by the Kubernetes workflow actions to the Kubernetes API.
+This guide provides detailed steps for provisioning EdgeConnect for Kubernetes Connector.
+The steps to deploy permissions to your Kubernetes cluster is the preparation for EdgeConnect so it can, once deployed, route the API requests executed by the Kubernetes workflow actions to the Kubernetes API.

 Prerequisites